-Based on the findings of our shallow-dives, we identified what we thought were the most promising recommendations based on our framework.
-These organizations were those that we believed we doing relevant work, had demonstrated meaningful accomplishments, and showed evidence of a strong organizational structure and potential financial need.
+Based on the findings of our shallow-dive analyses, we identified what we thought were the most promising recommendations based on our framework.
+These organizations were those that we believed are doing relevant work, had demonstrated meaningful accomplishments, and showed evidence of a strong organizational structure and potential financial need.

 For these organizations, we conducted a comprehensive “deep dive” to gather more information with which to make a recommendation.